2005 NCAA Division I-A football season: Conference changes

 A major conference realignment occurred prior to the 2005 season, when 18 teams in Division I-A changed conferences.

 Temple was expelled from the Big East Conference while Army ended its brief affiliation with Conference USA, resulting in both schools becoming Independents.

 Boston College left the Big East to become the 12th member of the Atlantic Coast Conference (ACC), allowing the league to split into two divisions and hold an annual championship game.

 Cincinnati, Louisville and South Florida left Conference USA to join the Big East.
 Texas Christian University also left Conference USA to become the Mountain West Conference's ninth member.

 Despite its losses, Conference USA added six schools to increase its membership to twelve, poaching Marshall and UCF from the Mid-American Conference and Rice, Southern Methodist, Tulsa, and UTEP from the Western Athletic Conference (WAC).
 Like the ACC, Conference USA split into two divisions and started a conference championship game.

 The Western Athletic Conference added Idaho, New Mexico State and Utah State from the Sun Belt Conference.

-The Sun Belt picked up I-AA Independents Florida Atlantic and Florida International.
+The Sun Belt picked up I-A Independents Florida Atlantic and Florida International.